 Offline Reading on Your Computer

 You won't be able to use the 'Download' option on our premium subscription content when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
-If a title is available to save to your computer, you'll see an teal 'Download' option above the title of the piece while viewing the document in full screen mode, and to the left if not in full screen mode.
+If a title is available to save to your computer, you'll see an teal 'Download' option above the document viewer.

 It's up to publishers to decide how they want their work to be accessed.
 Some publishers disable downloading for specific titles and the 'Download' option won't be shown for those books.
 You'll still be able to enjoy them on Scribd.com or store them on the app, but they won't be directly downloadable and printable.